Latent Interpolation Learning Using Diffusion Models for Cardiac Volume Reconstruction: Methods

 \subsection{Training}

 Our method employs a Variational Autoencoder (VAE), consisting of an encoder \(\mathcal{E}\) and a decoder \(\mathcal{D}\), specifically tailored for cardiac MRI data.
 Inspired by~\cite{rombach2022high}, we train the VAE from scratch using CMR SAX images, finding that this domain-specific training preserves cardiac anatomical structures more effectively than general-purpose VAEs trained on natural images.
 The encoder \(\mathcal{E}\) maps an input slice \(s^{(n)}\) to a continuous latent representation \(z_0 = \mathcal{E}(s^{(n)})\), approximating the posterior distribution \(q_\phi(z|x)\) with \(z \sim \mathcal{N}(\mu_z, \Sigma_z)\).
 The decoder \(\mathcal{D}\) reconstructs the image by estimating the likelihood \(p_\theta(x|z)\).

-We train the VAE by maximizing the Evidence Lower Bound (ELBO):
+Optimizing the Evidence Lower Bound (ELBO) alone using the Kullback-Leibler divergence \(\mathrm{D_{KL}}\) often leads to overly smooth reconstructions and sparsely populated latent regions, which is undesirable for later interpolation.
+Therefore, following~\cite{rombach2022high}, we augment the training with perceptual and adversarial constraints.
+In our implementation, \(F\) corresponds to the LPIPS AlexNet backbone and \(l\) indexes its convolutional feature blocks:

+which enforces similarity of anatomical structures beyond pixel-wise alignment.
+Additionally, we employ a PatchGAN critic \(\mathcal{C}_\psi\) and optimize the adversarial objectives